gaissmai/bart/README.md

 BART is balanced in terms of memory consumption versus lookup time.

-The lookup time is by a factor of 2 slower on average as the routing algorithm ART but reduces the memory consumption by an order of magnitude in comparison.
+The lookup time is by a factor of 1,25 slower on average as the routing algorithm ART but reduces the memory consumption by more than an order of magnitude in comparison.

 BART is a multibit-trie with fixed stride length of 8 bits, using the _baseIndex_ function from the ART algorithm to